-The government also launched a Permanent Inter-Ministerial Working Group (GPTI) in July 2003 and a Plan of Action for the Prevention and Control of Deforestation in the Legal Amazon (PPCDAm) in March 200429.
+The government also launched a Permanent Inter-Ministerial Working Group (GPTI) in July 2003 and a Plan of Action for the Prevention and Control of Deforestation in the Legal Amazon (PPCDAm) in March 200424.
 The first phase of the program (2004-2008) led to the creation of 25 million hectares of protected areas.
-A similar plan was created for the Cerrado (PPCerrado) region in 2009, following the launch of the Sustainable Amazon Plan (PAS)30 in 2008, which contains a set of directives for implementing a long-term strategy for sustainable development across the nine Brazilian states in the Amazon.
+A similar plan was created for the Cerrado (PPCerrado) region in 2009, following the launch of the Sustainable Amazon Plan (PAS)25 in 2008, which contains a set of directives for implementing a long-term strategy for sustainable development across the nine Brazilian states in the Amazon.
 The government also launched a Rural Environmental Registry, with a mandate for all rural landowners to register; and recently approved Environmental Compliance Programs (PRA), a set of actions and initiatives to be developed by farmers or squatters in order to adopt and promote environmental compliance, through restoration and compensation of their environmental liabilities.
 The Grupo de Trabalho da Pecuaria Sustentavel (GTPS), a multi-stakeholder initiative for beef in Brazil, was also formed to develop standards and identify better practices to reduce deforestation and other impacts.

-Brazil is not only famous for being a high deforestation country but also for being the most successful one in reducing its deforestation rate.
+Although Brazil is remembered for its former high deforestation rates, the country is also the most successful one in reducing its deforestation rate.
 Emissions from tropical deforestation have declined by a total of 2.6 billion tons of CO2 in the Brazilian Amazon and global GHG emissions in 2012 were 1.6% lower because of Brazil's achievement (Nepstad et al., 2013).
 Many observers agree that Brazil is proving that intensification, combined with laws and policies to reduce deforestation, is feasible at a very large scale and can show positive results.